Hasan013/ecommerce-churn-segmentation-app/README.md

 # ecommerce-churn-segmentation-app
 A comprehensive Streamlit app to analyze e-commerce customer behavior.
-Predict churn using machine learning, segment users via RFM analysis and recommend targeted treatments to boost retention and customer lifetime value (LTV).
+It predicts churn using machine learning, segments users via RFM analysis and recommends targeted treatments to boost retention and customer lifetime value (LTV).